 CDC State Profiles (National Center for Chronic Disease Prevention and Health Promotion)

-For each state, one may access information such as fact sheets, funding, legislation, reports, state-based programs and projects, statistics, and data.
+For each state, information such as fact sheets, funding, legislation, reports, state-based programs and projects, statistics, and data.

 CensusScope is an easy-to-use tool for investigating U.S. demographic trends, brought to you by the Social Science Data Analysis Network (SSDAN) at the University of Michigan.
 With eye-catching graphics and exportable trend data, CensusScope is designed for both generalists and specialists.